The Treasured History of First United Methodist Church of Glendale

 A major change to the sanctuary occurred during the 1970s when the original green opaque-glass church windows were replaced with thick, sand-cast, brilliantly colored glass windows which depict scenes of Jesus’ ministry and illustrations of some of the parables of his ministry.
 The windows on the north side of the Sanctuary depict the teachings of Jesus, while the windows on the south side depict the experiences of Jesus.
 The windows were donated by church families in memory or in honor of loved ones.
 They were designed by Herbert Menke and fabricated by Judson Studios of Pasadena, California.

 The mahogany pews and the cylinder lamps that hang from the exposed wooden beams are some of the original furnishings of the church.
-And each Sunday morning, the peal of the bell in the bell tower calls us to worship.
+And the bell tower can be seen from blocks away.